thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ![BGP](images/bgp-route-r1.jpg)

-- The 'route reflectors' aren't advertising BGP neighbor information - they are advertising any injected routes into the BGP routing table.
-Network Layer Reachability Information (NLRI).
-We inject the loopback0 route for each of the 4 routers, and we should have 4 loopback0 networks in the BGP table.
+- Route reflectors do not advertise BGP neighbor information; they advertise routes contained in the BGP table (NLRI).
+In this lab, each router injects its Loopback0 network, so the BGP table should contain four Loopback0 routes.

 R1's BGP table now shows all 4 networks.
 We achieved this WITHOUT using a iBGP full-mesh -- using route reflectors instead.